-Keep your pet's essential supplies in sturdy containers that can be easily accessed and carried (e.g., a duffle bag).
+Keep your pet's essential supplies in sturdy containers that are easily accessible and carried (e.g., a duffle bag).
 You should give this kit to whoever you are leaving your pets with during the evacuation.
 Your pet emergency preparedness kit should include: